tdawes93/arsenal-quiz/README.md

     - The top part of the results section displays the score and the result category.
 The category gives a short humourous snippet that keeps the user engaged and motivates the user to try again
     - The bottom half of the results section allows the user to input their username and save it to the league table.
     - The save button will not be activated until a username has been typed into the input.
     - There is also a small nav bar with Homepage, Rematch and League-table buttons.
-This nav bar allows the user to replay the game or navigate away from the results without saving their score.
+This navbar allows the user to replay the game or navigate away from the results without saving their score.

 ![Results Section](/assets/images/readme-images/results-section.PNG)
 #### League Table Modal